14 CFC Games Played

 He found himself embroiled in an even bigger story in 1903, when he and his father became involved in a nasty and long-running spat with the Rosebud Mechanics Institute over an organ that had been placed by the Rudducks’ church in the Institute’s hall.
 Ernie had been sent by his dad to reclaim the organ, some nastiness ensued and Rudduck Snr found himself charged with assault, and later with ‘illegally detaining a piano’.
 The magistrate ruled the cases trivial and said they should never have made it to court, but nonetheless fined Rudduck Snr a token amount.

 Still, the Rudducks maintained a high profile in the local community, and it was to here that Ernie returned after turning his back on the VFL.
 He followed in his father’s footsteps by becoming a storekeeper himself, and married during Collingwood’s premiership year of 1910.
+He played briefly with Frankston but mostly remained a Dromana stalwart, playing his last game with them at the ripe old age of 42 and then serving as President.

 In 1916 he signed up to fight in the Great War.
 He spent most of 1917 in France with the 57th Battalion and was wounded in action in October of that year, suffering shell concussion which affected his hearing, and injuries to his shoulder and back.
 Lance Corporal Ernie Rudduck spent several months in hospital in England, returned to duty in March of 1918 and eventually arrived back in Melbourne in March of 1919.
 Sadly, his youngest brother, Joseph John, wasn’t so lucky.
 Having twice been rejected in Australia on medical grounds, he eventually enlisted with the British Army.
 He lost his left arm in the battle of the Somme, but reported for duty again within four months.
 He was caught in more fierce fighting in France in 1918 and died, aged 28.